swlynch/medium-blob/content/blog/professionalism.md

 - It is challenging to know how to give feedback and constructive tools for people struggling with those "higher-class" behaviors.

 As is often said, just because something is difficult doesn't mean it shouldn't be done.
 And given the potential for people to work more thoughtfully with one another--and given the need for us to expect more from each other with the complexity of the tasks we have--it is necessary for any organization looking to fulfill its workforce's potential.

+In future posts, I would like to address two of the ideas that came up here in writing this: how a leader or a peer might give feedback to a professional about those "higher-class" expectations, e.g. how might you coach someone on posing questions out curiosity; and how you might address some of those "lower-class" behaviors (sitting at your desk) when necessary.